DanielFMcKay/Weather-Dashboard/README.md

 * It also shows the current day, date, and time on the top of the page beneath the header.

-* Additionally, it shows a five day forecast on card along the bottom of the display to show same conditions for the next 5 days, including a high and low daily temperature in lieu of a current one.
+* Additionally, it shows a six day forecast on card along the bottom of the display to show same conditions for the next 5 days, including a high and low daily temperature in lieu of a current one.

 * Also, when a city is requested, a button is appended beneath the search field that is both part of the search history, and can be used to call up a forecast for that city again later.
 Technically, they are prepended, so that they display with the most recently called location at the top.